Sonja Smits: Career

-On the big-screen, Smits played Bianca O'Blivion in David Cronenberg's horror Videodrome (1983), and was lead actress in the 2021 drama Drifting Snow.
+On the big-screen, Smits played Bianca O'Blivion in David Cronenberg's science fiction body horror film Videodrome (1983), and was lead actress in the 2021 drama Drifting Snow.
 She portrayed Mona Louise Parsons in the Heritage Minutes short documentary film by Historica Canada.
 In 2025, Smits portrayed the Terran Proctor in Star Trek: Section 31.

 Awards and nominations

 Smits has been nominated for five Gemini Awards, winning in 1988, and two Genie Awards.
 She has also received the Toronto Women in Film and Television (TWIFT) Outstanding Achievement Award, and the ACTRA Toronto Award of Excellence.

 Personal life

 Smits is married to Atlantis Films co-founder Seaton McLean with whom she has two children.
 They live in the Rosedale neighbourhood of Toronto and are the owners of the Closson Chase winery in Prince Edward County.
 They also own a farm close to the winery.

 In 2009, Smits was elected president of the board of directors of the Harbourfront Centre.